dscroft/liascript_sqli/can_hacking/can.md

 - Alice 👩 will be playing the part of the driver.

-  - In this scenario it is a drive by wire vehicle, so the accelerator pedal is not physically linked to anything.
+  - In this scenario it is a drive by wire vehicle, so the accelerator pedal is not mechanically linked to anything.
   - Pressing the pedal causes a signal to be sent to the engine control unit (ECU) to perform the appropriate action.
 - Bob 👨 will be playing the part of the vehicle.